 The Index Is a Rolling Index.
 The Index is composed of futures contracts rather than physical commodities.
-Unlike equities, which typically entitle the holder to a continuing stake in a corporation, commodity futures contracts normally specify a certain date for the delivery of the underlying physical commodity.
-In order to avoid delivering the underlying physical commodities and to a long futures position, periodically contracts on physical commodities specifying delivery on a nearby date must be sold and contracts on physical commodities that have not yet reached the delivery period must be purchased.
+Unlike equities, which typically entitle the holder to a continuing stake in a corporation, commodity futures contracts normally specify a certain date for the delivery of the underlying physical commodities and to a long futures position, periodically contracts on physical commodities specifying delivery on a nearby date must be sold and contracts on physical commodities that have not yet reached the delivery period must be purchased.
 The rollover for each futures contract occurs over a period of five Index business days each month according to a pre-determined schedule.
 This process is known as "rolling" a futures contract position.
 The Index is, therefore, a "rolling index".